alexgenaud/north/TypeScript/docs/COMPILE_IF_ELSE_THEN.md

 When we look `ELSE` up in the dictionary we'll find that it, like `IF`, is a conditional word with a special compilation parser, called `:ELSE`.

 `:ELSE` will inject a destination address followed by a mandatory jump command (four bytes).
 But it's easier to resolve the previous if-false-relative-jump first.
+The relative indices (5) to jump ahead is calculated from the relative destination index 6
-Relative address 12 is after the four bytes that will be inserted.
+(address 12 after the four bytes that will be inserted) minus the jump departure from index 1 (relative address 2) popped from `CS`.
+Twice the index difference (5) is the relative bytes (10) to jump ahead in the 16 bit addresses.
-We pop 2 from `CS` to find the jump departure location, and replace the null place-holder (0 at 02) with relative address 12.
+We replace the null place-holder (0 at index 1) with relative 10 byte jump.

 As earlier, we inject a null (0) destination address and a jump to `:S`.
 Unlike `:IF` however, the jump `JMP` is mandatory, not conditional.